rust-lang/book/nostarch/chapter12.md

 Returning a `Result` from `Config::build`

-Our `build` function returns a `Result` with a `Config` instance in the success case and a `&'static str` in the error case.
+Our `build` function returns a `Result` with a `Config` instance in the success case and an `&'static str` in the error case.
 Our error values will always be string literals that have the `'static` lifetime.

 We’ve made two changes in the body of the function: instead of calling `panic!`